 "Approve the D.C.
-By-laws as set out in Appendices G through K."
+By-law as set out in Appendix G."

 Chapter 8 By-law Implementation

 8. By-law Implementation

 8.1 Public Consultation Process

 8.1.1 Introduction

 This chapter addresses the mandatory, formal public consultation process (section 8.1.2), as well as the optional, informal consultation process (section 8.1.3).
 The latter is designed to seek the co-operation and participation of those involved, in order to produce the most suitable policy.
 Section 8.2 addresses the anticipated impact of the D.C. on development from a generic viewpoint.